 Carrington College's Maintenance Technician program is designed to provide fundamental, hands-on training in industrial systems and equipment.
 Students will study and master the basic principles, applications, concepts, and functions of hydraulic systems, bearing and seal types, and power transmission components.
-Practical instruction is provided with industry-standard equipment and software.
-The program culminates in a Maintenance Technician Certificate of Achievement or Associate of Science Degree (online).
+Practical instruction is provided with industry-standard equipment and software..
+The program culminates in a Certificate of Achievement Maintenance Technician.
+Upon completion of the Maintenance Technician certificate, graduates can enroll in the Trade Studies program to earn an Associate of Science degree online.
+Please see the Trade Studies section of the catalog for additional details.